thoughtbot/ruby-science/release/ruby-science.md

 the actual issues in your code, but it's worthwhile to run them continually and watch out for potential warning signs.

-## How To Read This Book
+## How to Read This Book

-This book contains three catalogs: smells, solutions, and principles.
+This book contains three catalogs: smells, solutions and principles.

 Start by looking up a smell that sounds familiar.
 Each chapter on smells explains the potential problems each smell may reveal and references possible solutions.

 Once you've identified the problem revealed by a smell, read the relevant solution chapter to learn how to fix it.
-Each solution chapter will explain which problems it addresses and potential problems which can be introduced.
+Each solution chapter explains which problems it addresses and potential problems that can be introduced.

-Lastly, smell and solution chapters will reference related principles.
-The smell chapters will reference principles that you can follow to avoid the root problem in the future.
-The solution chapters will explain how each solution changes your code to follow related principles.
+Lastly, smell and solution chapters reference related principles.
+The smell chapters reference principles that you can follow to avoid the root problem in the future.
+The solution chapters explain how each solution changes your code to follow related principles.

 By following this process, you'll learn how to detect and fix actual problems in